 The archeological park for the Etruscan tombs is a fascinating stop, where you can see examples of these ancient peoples that once populated the valleys and hills and left many stone signs of their passing.
 If you choose to explore the countryside, then pack a picnic, take a copy of the map at the link below and explore the tombs of Melone I & II of Sodo and Tanella of Pitagora.

 Read here for information on where to find the tombs

 Montepulciano and Valley

-Less than 40 km to the south of Cortona, you will enter into an area that has long been known for its spectacular scenery, delicious wines and antique history.
+Less than 40 km to the south of Cortona, you will enter into an area that has long been known for its spectacular scenery, delicious wines, and curious history.
 You can drive, taking the picturesque road that flanks Lago Trasimeno, or you could take the option of a train down to Chiusi and busing into the small nearby towns.
-This is an excellent area to work an itinerary around Montepulciano, wine tastings, and visiting the unique wine cellars buried in the stone which keep temps stable for the aging process.
+This is an excellent area to work an itinerary around: Montepulciano.
+Just think of the fun wine tastings, and visiting the unique wine cellars buried in the stone which keep temps stable for the aging process.

 Vineyards, Syrah & Cortona DOC

-The Cortona DOC recognizes 11 different types of wines including 3 whites (a Chardonnay, Sauvignon and Grechetto) as well as 3 sweet (or dessert) wines.
-Among the 5 red wines, the Cortona Syrah e Riserva is said to rival its forefathers from France.
+The Cortona DOC recognizes 11 different types of wines including 3 whites (a Chardonnay, Sauvignon, and Grechetto) as well as 3 sweet (or dessert) wines.
+Among the 5 red wines, the Cortona Syrah and Riserva are said to rival its forefathers from France.

 Besides being a great place to just stroll around, Cortona has a very active social calendar which gives you an extra incentive to include it in your itinerary.